Preventing Prompt Injection with Type-Directed Privilege Separation: Case Studies

 \subsubsection{Defense strategy}

-Based on the design discussed in the previous section, the site navigation task is susceptible to prompt injection.
-Of course, it is possible to completely eliminate the injection risk by removing access to user reviews, but this makes it difficult for the agent to reliably gauge product quality.
-We thus propose a design that uses type-directed privilege separation; see \cref{fig:def_shopping_agent}.
-Specifically, for each review contained within an item page, we provide the review to the quarantined agent and prompt it to return two integers:
+To secure the online shopping agent, we need to eliminate the impact of prompt injections present in user reviews.
+We note that it is not possible to apply standard privilege separation techniques to this setting; restricting access to user reviews makes it impossible for the privileged agent to reliably measure the quality of retrieved products.

+Thus, we propose a design that uses type-directed privilege separation (right panel of \cref{fig:shopping_agent}).
+Specifically, whenever the agent visits an item page, we provide each user review to the quarantined agent and prompt it to return two integers: